 During this season, the most beautiful fall colors can be found around the suspension bridge, which sways 80 feet over the water below.
 From here, you’ll have a spectacular view of the Tallulah River and upper Hurricane Falls.

 Some of the most popular trails at Tallulah Gorge include the North and South Rim Trails, Hurricane Falls Loop Trail, Shortline Trail, and the Gorge Floor Trail.
 However, it’s important to remember that you need a permit to hike down to the Gorge Floor.
-These permits are limited to 100 per day and can be obtained at the Jane Hurt Yarn Interpretive Center on the day of your visit.

 3. Black Rock Mountain State Park